6 Lessons I’ve Learnt from Coach Don Meyer

 Successful programs consist of people working hard, working together, while never worrying about who gets the credit – Don Meyer

-One of my favourite Don Meyer quotes of all time.
+One of my favorite Don Meyer quotes of all time.

 1. Work hard